Take a tour

 The five units in this program look at the issues of human impact on ecosystems, world health, genetically modified organisms, and biodiversity - complex issues that have no simple solutions.

-Understanding the scientific concepts behind major these issues is essential.
+Understanding the scientific concepts behind these issues is essential.
 In each unit students are challenged to reason scientifically while applying their understanding of the main concepts.
 Students gather and analyze associated evidence, review possible actions to address the issue, and develop arguments from evidence while considering the trade-offs of each decision.

 SGI:BIOLOGY UNITS TO CREATE A CUSTOMIZED SCOPE AND SEQUENCE